DLogan99/FPA/README.md

 - Keyboard and mouse shortcuts: double-click rows to edit, Delete to remove selected rows, Ctrl+F to search, Ctrl+N/Ctrl+E to add/edit, Enter to edit a selected row.
 - Shortcut help: press F1 or use Help → Keyboard shortcuts for a quick list.
 - Quick filtering: score filters for purchases (high/low) and type filters for money (income/expense) alongside text search.
+- Settings: update UI basics, back up on-demand, and open the data folder directly from the app.
 - Settings: update currency formatting, date display, theme, and backup retention.
 - Backups: timestamped copies with retention (3 recent + 3 historical by default).
 - Config and themes are user-writable JSON in the data directory; defaults are auto-created on first run.